webforge-labs/knockout-collection/README.md

 #### .add(item)

 adds an item to the collection which is identified by the value of the (observable-)property with name `options.key`.
+**The item is only added, if it isn't already contained in the collection**

 #### .removeElement(item)